ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/06-preparing-cicd/index.md

 }
 ```

-Note that it was necessary to define a [depends_on](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on) relationship between the object lock and the versioning configuration.
+It was necessary to define a [depends_on](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on) relationship between the object lock and the versioning configuration.
 The order that resources are declared in a configuration file does not dictate the order that Terraform executes them.
 It typically does a good job of inferring relationships automatically, but in this case I was receiving an error that object lock can only be used when versioning is enabled.
 By adding the dependency manually, it ensured that versioning was enabled before object lock.

 Lastly, we create the DynamoDB table to track the locking and consistency.